 If you are unable to find water, you can always make a transpiration still.
 All you need is a plastic bag or plastic trash bag.
 Almost every environment allows for the use of a transpiration still that can produce a cup or two of water in a day.

-When choosing a water bottle for your bug out bag, always choose stainless because it’s a reliable and effective container.
+When choosing a water bottle for your bug out bag, always select stainless because it’s a reliable and efficient container.
 It will help you boil unclean water, making it safe to drink, but it can also turn into a signaling device or perimeter alarm.

 Recommended reading: Ready To Drink Natural Water Sources